-Almost every morning I have a smoothie for breakfast.
-I have a few favorite combinations like mixed berries and bananas or mango and orange.
-On Monday I was totally out of frozen fruit except for rhubarb, which I’d never think of using in a smoothie.
-I thought I’d give it a whirl, and boy have I been missing out!
+On Monday, I was totally out of frozen fruit except for rhubarb, which I’d never thought of using in a smoothie before.
+I went out on a limb and gave it a whirl, and boy have I been missing out!
 A few tweaks here and there and I’ve been able to come up with something I look forward to drinking for breakfast, dessert or any time in between!

 Rhubarb Pie Smoothie